mntmn/amiga2000-gfxcard/README.md

 _TL;DR: I spent my free time over the course of 5 months to make two open source graphics card prototypes for the Amiga 2000.
 I will make a third, release version; details at the end._

-Somewhere in the middle of 2015 I revived my old A500 and acquired again an A1200, the computer I learned C++ and the basics of web programming on in the late 90s.
-I also played lots of fantastic Amiga games back in the day, made my first music in ProTracker and my first digital graphics in Deluxe Paint.
-Re-experiencing the old system that was so ahead of its time again made me curious about Commodore's history and especially about the late, big and ambitious Amiga models (A3000, A4000).
+Somewhere in the middle of 2015 I revived my old A500 and acquired again an A1200.
+Using the A1200, I learned C++ and the basics of web programming in the late 90s.
+I also used to play many fantastic Amiga games back in the day, made my first music in ProTracker and my first digital graphics in Deluxe Paint.
+Re-experiencing the old system that was once so ahead of its time again made me curious about Commodore's history – and especially about the later, big and ambitious Amiga models (A3000, A4000…).
 This coincided with Amiga's 30th anniversary.
-A lot of new interviews with the original team(s) popped up, including Dave Haynie, who designed most of the A2000 and the Zorro Bus.
+A lot of new interviews with the original team(s) popped up, including Dave Haynie, who was a main designer of the A2000 and the Zorro III Bus.

 I checked eBay for the "big" Amigas I never had, expecting them to be cheap, but found out that these boxes had turned into valuable collector's items.
 At the same time, A2000s were (and still are) affordable, so I chose to get one and put a 68040 and a SCSI card in it.
 But the system couldn't realize it's full potential; in the 90s you could already get, for example, a "Picasso" graphics card that could do VGA (and higher) resolutions at 16 or 24bit color depth.
 Nowadays, these totally outdated cards are rare and sold for ridiculous prices.
 My A2000 was stuck with 640x256 PAL resolution, 64 colors (ignoring HAM) or headache-inducing interlaced modes.

-Because of my work with Microcontrollers, writing a low-level OS for Raspberry Pi and my interest in low-level computer architectures in general, I decided in October 2015 in a feat of madness: "I'll just make my own graphics card.
+Because of my work with microcontrollers, writing an OS for Raspberry Pi (http://interim.mntmn.com/) and my interest in low-level computer architectures in general, I decided in October 2015 in a feat of madness: "I'll just make my own graphics card.
 How hard can it be?"

-It turned out to be a very, very challenging project, but luckily I came much further than I expected.
+It turned out to be a very, very challenging project, but luckily I got much further than expected.
 On the way, I had to learn how to design a PCB and get it manufactured, how to work with SMD parts, how to program in Verilog and synthesize code for an FPGA, how SDRAM and DVI/HDMI work (or how to get them to do at least something).
 I also had to find out how to write a driver for the sadly closed/undocumented Picasso96 "retargetable" graphics stack for AmigaOS 3.

 The Amiga is probably the last 32-bit personal computer that is fully understood, documented and hackable.
 Both its hardware and software contain many gems of engineering and design.
 I hope that one day, we can have a simple but powerful modern computer that is at the same time as hackable and friendly as the Amiga was.

 ## The "engine": FPGA and SDRAM

-As a platform for my first attempt (ultimately a failure) I chose the Papilio Pro dev board, which has a Xilinx Spartan 6 FPGA and a few megabytes of  SDRAM connected to it.
+As a platform for my first attempt (ultimately a failure) I chose the Papilio Pro development board, which has a Xilinx Spartan 6 FPGA and a few megabytes of SDRAM connected to it.
 It also has two pin headers that break out some of the general purpose input/output pins of the Spartan.
-I thought, OK; I could use the RAM to store the image (a framebuffer), and run a loop that goes through all the columns and rows of the picture in the correct speed and just output the bytes from the RAM to R,G and B output lines.
+I thought, OK – I could use the RAM to store the image (a framebuffer), and run a loop that goes through all the columns and rows of the picture in the correct speed and just output the bytes from the RAM to R,G and B output lines.
 I did this before with little Atmel microcontrollers – "bit-banging" a VGA image directly from the CPU – so I knew it was possible.
 I just didn't know that SDRAM (synchronous dynamic RAM) was a lot more complex to use than the integrated SRAM (static RAM) of common microcontrollers.
+To access data in a dynamic ram, you have to open banks, rows, precharge, refresh, and take care of startup and access delays:

 ![SDRAM Timing Example from Alliance Memory Datasheet](pics/sdram-timing-example.png)

 Source: http://www.alliancememory.com/pdf/dram/256m-as4c16m16s.pdf

+Mike Field's open source SDRAM controller written in VHDL and Verilog helped me get the RAM working.
 I connected an Arduino to the Papilio and used it to send a few address bits and an "on/off" bit to toggle pixels in the framebuffer black or white.
 This contraption was able to draw basic fonts on my VGA display, and they were successfully kept in the SDRAM.

 The next step was connecting the FPGA+display part to the Amiga 2000.